Building Bridges

 Sebastian M. Schmidt | Scientific Director of Helmholtz-Zentrum Dresden-Rossendorf (HZDR), Germany

-Title Keynote
+Title (tbc)

 Michael Kretschmer | Minister-President of the Free State of Saxony, Germany (tbc)

-and other participants
+and other participants.

-Keynote: AI and Health
+Session: AI and Health

-Keynote: AI and Energy
+Session: AI and Energy

-Keynote: AI and Microelectronics
+Session: AI and Microelectronics

-Moderator: TBD
+Moderator: tbd

-• Session 1: AI and Health
+Session: AI and Health

-• Session 2: AI and Energy
+Session: AI and Energy

-• Session 3: AI and Microelectronics
+Session: AI and Microelectronics

 Sebastian M. Schmidt | Scientific Director at Helmholtz-Zentrum Dresden-Rossendorf (HZDR), Germany